Table of Contents

 Arriving in St Jean Pied de Port

-I travelled on the local train from Bayonne to St Jean.
+I traveled on the local train from Bayonne to St Jean.
 There were a few other pilgrims on the train; well I thought they were, as they had backpacks and those strange shells hanging from them.

 When I had checked in at the airport my rucksack weight 15kg.
 I had it in my head that I would be spending a lot of time on my own – maybe in the wilderness – I laugh at myself now.
 Being who I am I had brought along a few books: War and Peace, and a couple of others by Dostoevsky – happy reading?
 Tolstoy was left in Pamplona, I am surprised I carried it that far.